Palm Mall: Music and style

-The tracks, which Elzinga says explore "the concept of Muzak mixed with modern sound and popular Internet culture", present themes of embracing consumerism and hypercapitalism, which portray the ambient sound of shopping malls.
+The tracks, which Elzinga says explore "the concept of Muzak mixed with modern sound and popular Internet culture", present themes of embracing capitalism, and portray the ambient sound of shopping malls.
 Bandcamp Daily suggested that, as a record derived from Elzinga's nostalgia, Palm Mall "finds [the] clearest expression" of the "glorification of the unreal".
 The tracks feature electronic production in Adobe Premiere mixed with sample-based ambiance; music magazine Fact mentioned the album in an article about the "first vaporwave mall".
 Author Samuel Cothron praised Palm Mall's reach into vaporwave's "ironic zenith", while vaporwave publication VWMusic wrote that the album serves as "a proverbial gateway" for new listeners.

-The album's sampling of mall sounds was compared to The Orchards (2019) by North Shore Memory Gardens, although its more casual electronic sound differs from the cavernous one of Elzinga's work.
+The album's sampling of mall sounds was compared to The Orchards (2019) by North Shore Memory Gardens, although its more casual electronic sound differs from the cavernous tone of other works by Elzinga.
 Writer Ícaro Estivalet Raimund said the artwork, created digitally by musician CVLTVRE, presents the artificiality of an ideal mall, and "plays" with real representations we have of shopping centers.
 The ambient style of the 20-minute long eponymous first track features samples that repeat constantly, particularly a man saying "I'm gonna grab my laptop and put it over here", which Elzinga compared to the Wilhelm scream.
-In the last eight tracks, lengths range from two to nearly five minutes, with the last track featuring a commercial audio clip from Newmarket North Mall.
+In the last eight tracks, lengths range from two to nearly five minutes, with the last track featuring an audio clip from a Newmarket North Mall TV commercial.

 Critical reception

 Palm Mall received generally positive reactions upon release, with one writer exemplifying its focus on shopping malls as symbolising mallsoft's exploration of "consumerism emblematic of the past".
 In October 2014, it peaked as the 24th best-selling vaporwave album on Bandcamp.
 In interviews, Elzinga stated his favorite release of the Cat System Corp. discography is Palm Mall, and along with Hiraeth, are "some of my best".
 He later released two albums with similar themes, Shopping @ Helsinki (2016) and Palm Mall Mars (2018).

 The album was praised for its portrayal of shopping malls, particularly in its first track.
 Author Miguel Principe highlighted the composition's sampling of advertisements and conversations as giving it a "background music" style.
 He found the record's existence within the vaporwave community as an example of music "manipulated to a degree that is both recognizable of its past roots yet remarkably separate from its source material".
-Samuel Cothron, while describing the mallsoft genre, considered Palm Mall "so pleasant and warm" in its interpretation of mall culture, although also regarding this as occurring "maybe only because our society has normalized the fetishization of shopping."
+Samuel Cothron, while describing the mallsoft genre, considered Palm Mall "so pleasant and warm" in its interpretation of mall culture, although also regarding this as occurring "maybe only because our society has normalized the fetishization of shopping".